TommyStarK/kubernetes-training/docs/volumes.md

 After a container is restarted, the new container can see all the files that were written to the volume by the previous container.
 Also, if a pod contains multiple containers, the volume can be used by all of them at once.

 Kubernetes volumes are a component of a pod and are thus defined in the pod’s specification much like containers.
 They aren’t a standalone Kubernetes object and cannot be created or deleted on their own.
 A volume is available to all containers in the pod, but it must be mounted in each container that needs to access it.
-In each con- tainer, you can mount the volume in any location of its filesystem.
+In each container, you can mount the volume in any location of its filesystem.

 A wide variety of volume types is available.
 Several are generic, while others are specific to the actual storage technologies used underneath: